ricardojoserf/spotify-playlist-downloader/README.md

 - Visit and log into: https://developer.spotify.com/dashboard/applications

-- Create a test application and get the "Client ID" and "Client Secret" values
+- Create a test application and get the "Client ID" and "Client Secret" values.
+Use them with the paramaters "-i" and "-s"

-- Set your CLIENT_ID and SECRET_ID in the `config.py` file, see the [example](https://github.com/chess-seventh/spotify-playlist-downloader/blob/master/config.example.py).

 #### 2.a) Get the Playlist ID if using web client...